 Benefits of Wearing Lifting Straps

 When you use lifting straps, you should also train your grip at the same time.
 I recommend using hand grippers/strengthening devices.
-Check out my article on How To Use Hand Strengtheners.
+Check out my article on how to use hand strengtheners.

 Main Types of Straps

-Lasso straps give you an extra adjustability option, as you’re able to tighten the loop according to your liking.
+A lasso strap gives you an extra adjustability option, as you’re able to tighten the loop according to your liking.

 The self-explanatory name makes it much easier to explain the figure 8 straps.
 They’re usually a single loop of durable fabric that’s stitched into an “8” figure, creating two equal loops.

-What you do here is put your hand through one of the loops while wrapping the other from under the bar where the stitching is underneath the bar and “carrying” it.
+You put your hand through one of the loops while wrapping the other from under the bar where the stitching is underneath the bar and “carrying” it.

 What to Look for in Wrist Straps for Powerlifting?

 Cotton is the most commonly used fabric while making lifting straps.
-These straps are known for being the most comfortable to use while lifting all the while providing a decent level of grip support.
+These straps are known for being the most comfortable to use while lifting, all the while providing a decent level of grip support.
 They’re also the most affordable ones, so they’re the best for powerlifters on a budget.

 Leather straps are usually the most aesthetically pleasing type of fabric.
 They’re also noticeably smooth on the skin and comfortable to use.
 That’s why leather straps are popular among athletes who love to lift in style.